 Given the nature of its operations your Company has a very low impact on theenvironment.
-Notwithstanding this it is committed to minimal adverse environmental impactthrough efficient use of natural resources including electricity which is critical tothe Exchange's technology-driven business.
-Your Company has an effective EnvironmentalPolicy and adheres to it.
+Notwithstanding your Company is committed to minimizing its environmentalimpacts through efficient use of natural resources including electricity which is thekey touch point of the Exchange's technology driven business.
+Your Company is governed byan effective Environmental Policy.
 Your Company believes that in order to meet theobjectives of its Environmental Policy employee commitment is imperative.
-Thus your Company throughits Corporate Social Responsibility (CSR) team creates awareness amongst employees and encourages them to adoptconservation practices on an ongoing basis.
-Your Company successfully completed ISO14001:2015 surveillance audit without any observation and continues to monitor its Environment Management Plan which isdeveloped on the basis of the Environment Review conductedannually to assess the impact of the Company's activities.
-Your Company has also developed an e-waste policy for thesafe disposal of e-waste from its premises.
-Its tie-up with authorised e-waste recyclershelps it to dispose its e-waste in an eco-friendlymanner.
+Your Companyconstantly endeavors to create awareness amongst employees and encourages them to adoptconservation practices on an ongoing basis.
+Your Company successfully completed ISO14001:2015 surveillance audit without any observation and continues to monitor itsEnvironment Management Plan developed on the basis of the Environment Review conductedannually to assess the impact of the Company's activities.
+Your Company has alsodeveloped an E-Waste Policy for the safe disposal of e-waste from its premises and hastie-ups with authorized e-waste recyclers to dispose the e-waste in an eco-friendlymanner.
 Further the e-waste disposal is minimized by adopting best practices inmaintenance and re-use of resources.
 Other initiatives implemented by your Company to savethe environment are smoke emission test noise pollution test water test cold foggingand password enabled printer to minimize wastage of paper.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 BUSINESS RESPONSIBILITY REPORT

-Pursuant to Regulation 34 of the SEBI Listing Regulations 2015 the Annual Report oftop 1000 listed entities based on market capitalization shall include the BusinessResponsibility Report (BRR) describing the initiatives taken by Company from anenvironmental social and governance perspective.
+Pursuant to Regulation 34 of the SEBI Listing Regulations 2015 the Annual Report oftop 1000 listed entities based on market capitalization shall include a BusinessResponsibility Report (BRR) describing the initiatives taken by Company from anenvironmental social and governance perspective.
 In compliance with the same BRR formspart of this Annual Report.

 MEETINGS OF THE BOARD

-Nine meetings of the Board of Directors were held during FY 17.
-For further detailsplease refer to the report on Corporate Governance forming part of this AnnualReport.
+Eleven meetings of the Board of Directors were held during FY 2020-21.
+For furtherdetails please refer to the report on Corporate Governance forming part of this AnnualReport.

 WHISTLE BLOWER POLICY / VIGIL MECHANISM

 Your Company believes in the conduct of the affairs of its constituents in a fair andtransparent manner by adopting highest standards of professionalism honesty integrityand ethical behaviour.
-Pursuant to Section 177(9) of the Companies Act 2013 read withRule 7 of the Companies (Meetings of Board and its Powers) Rules 2014 and Regulation 22of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 the Board of Directors have implemented a vigilmechanism through the adoption of a Whistle Blower Policy which has been amended from timeto time.
+Pursuant to Section 177(9) of the Companies Act 2013 read withRule 7 of the Companies (Meetings of Board and its Powers) Rules 2014 and Regulation 22of the SEBI Listing Regulations 2015 the Board of Directors have implemented a vigilmechanism through the adoption of a Whistle Blower Policy which has been amended from timeto time.
 For further details please refer to the report on Corporate Governance formingpart of this Annual Report.